Protivsporta/TONEscrow/README.md

 ## How it works

-The Escrow contract is deployed in TON Blockchain, which customers can interact with by using tg-bot interface
+- Escrow contract deployed by ton-community TS library
+- All tests are carried out with ton-contract-executor, tool that allows you to create local copy of your smart contract
+- All interactions with deployed contract are managed by ton-community TS library

 ## Resources